 Best Boutique Hotel in Bali – Taman Nauli Boutique Rooms

-Located in Kerobokan, Taman Nauli Boutique Rooms offers a year round outdoor pool, and bed and breakfast.
+Located in Kerobokan, Taman Nauli Boutique Rooms offers a year-round outdoor pool, and bed and breakfast.
 Guests can relax in the big and beautiful garden or hire a bike to go cycling.
-Canguu Club is less than 2 miles away!
+Canggu Club is less than 2 miles away!
 This is one of the best places to stay in Bali to relax and chill.

 The rooms are clean, spacious, and amazingly decorated.
 Best of all, the staff are friendly, smiley, and always helpful.View on Booking

-Bali is massive with many towns, resorts and beaches catering for very different travelers.
-I’ve broken down the island category by category, so you can know exactly which of Bali’s unique area’s fits your purpose for travel.
+Bali is massive with many cities, resorts and, beaches catering for very different travelers.
+I’ve broken down the island category by category so you can know exactly which of Bali’s unique area’s fits your travel itinerary and style.

 Although it may look tiny on a map, Bali is a massive island with a population of over 4 million people.
 It is a province of, and one of 17,000 islands that make up Indonesia.

 The majority of Bali’s population are Hindu and much of the culture is centered around that.
 With a landmass of 5,780 square kilometers, it can take a lot of time to visit Bali’s most famous sites.